 The bets start from 20¢ and go all the way up to $5,000.

 A new generation of live casino games has landed.
 Evolution is the leading pioneer in introducing live money wheel games which combine elements of famous TV game shows and board games with the thrills of a live gaming experience.

 These games are designed to deliver entertainment and player engagement.
 There is no skill involved in these games.
-Here are some of the most popular money wheel games available:
+Here are some of the most popular game show live dealer titles available:

 Deal or No Deal Live